telecomsante/observable-extensions/README.md

 In order to use this library, first get it with `npm install observable-extensions`.

-then use it this way:
+Then use it this way:

 ```js
 const extensions = require('observable-extensions');